 What can students do with a system like this?
 The question should be, what CAN’T they do?

-MSU celebrated a supercomputing milestone in June 2019 when its Orion system was named the fourth fastest academic system in the U.S. by Top500.org, which ranks the world’s most powerful non-distributed computer systems.
-MSU’s supercomputer earned an overall worldwide ranking of No. 62 on the Top500 list.
+In June 2020, MSU’s Orion System was named the fourth most powerful academic data center in the U.S. by Top500.org, which ranks the world’s most powerful non-distributed computer systems.
+MSU’s supercomputer earned an overall worldwide ranking of No. 68 on the Top500 list.

 Students studying molecular modeling, transportation modeling and planning, and weather and ocean modeling are advancing their studies and preparing for careers with the support of this cutting-edge technology.
 Moreover, MSU’s supercomputer systems support multiple academic disciplines, including fluid and structural mechanics, nanophysics, genomics and bioinformatics.